 - Monthly 60 minute practitioner webinars

-Outside of the classroom time students invest about 3-4 hours a week reading, watching the online classes and preparing for the distance learning call.
+Outside of the classroom time students invest about 3-4 hours per week reading, watching the online classes and preparing for the distance learning call.

-- The CAPP Program consists of six modules focusing on: Positivity, Engagement, Relationships, Meaning, Achievement and Vitality (PERMA-V).
+- The Certificate in Applied Positive Psychology (CAPP) Program consists of six modules focusing on: Positivity, Engagement, Relationships, Meaning, Achievement and Vitality (PERMA-V).
 Each module includes: 1 weekend on site per month, 1 online webinar with a leading PP researcher per month, weekly distance learning courses via Zoom with online videos to watch ahead of time, and 1 monthly call with a different Positive Psychology Practitioner from various industries.

 When are the Distance Learning calls and Webinars scheduled?

-Each CAPP program faculty chooses the dates and times of their distance learning calls.
+Each Certificate in Applied Positive Psychology (CAPP) program faculty chooses the dates and times of their distance learning calls.
 If you are unable to make the distance learning classes with your cohort you may choose to participate in a different cohort’s Distance Learning class.